donatio3/donatio3/README.md

-# Hi there, I'm Dmitri Zagoruico, Frontend Developer! 👋
+# Hi there, I'm Dmitri Zagoruico, a Frontend Developer 👋

 ## 🚀 Tech Stack